The Beacon School: Student demographics

-As of 2025, student demographics were as follows: 48.7% White, 22.8% Hispanic, 13.5% Black, 9% Asian, Two Races 5.7%.
-Approximately 65 out of 100 students are female.
-Students commute from all boroughs of New York City, however the plurality of students reside in Manhattan and Brooklyn.
-The school has experienced a significant decline in the number of Black and Hispanic students since its founding due to changes in the admissions policy.
+As of 2025, student demographics were as follows: 34.4% White, 27.7% Hispanic, 13.5% Black, 12.3% Asian, 10.6% Two or More Races.
+Approximately 64 out of 100 students are female.
+Students commute from all boroughs of New York City; however the plurality of students reside in Manhattan and Brooklyn.

+After the school experienced a significant decline in the number of Black and Hispanic students since its founding due to changes in the admissions policy, in 2020 the school rededicated itself to diversity, even relaxing some of its previous admission standards.
+Although the proportion of minorities increased, many parents felt the quality of the school's education — particularly support for students with special needs — had suffered.